@Evolving public interface ParquetHandler

 CloseableIterator<ColumnarBatch> readParquetFiles(CloseableIterator<FileStatus> fileIter, StructType physicalSchema, java.util.Optional<Predicate> predicate) throws java.io.IOException

-with the columns requested by physicalSchema
+ColumnarBatch with the columns requested by physicalSchema.

-the column must be populated with the file row index.
+If physicalSchema has a StructField with column name StructField.METADATA_ROW_INDEX_COLUMN_NAME and the field is a metadata column StructField.isMetadataColumn() the column must be populated with the file row index.

-match to the column in the Parquet file?
+How does a column in physicalSchema match to the column in the Parquet file?
 If the

-has a field id in the metadata
+StructField has a field id in the metadata with key `parquet.field.id` the

 column is attempted to match by id.
 If the column is not found by id, the column is matched by